ShubhankarDolke/Computational-Drug-Discovery/README.md

-# Computational-Drug-Discovery

-**🔍 Computational Drug Discovery.**
+# Computational Drug Discovery

-In my computational drug discovery project, I employed a multi-faceted approach utilizing Exploratory Data Analysis (EDA), Machine Learning (ML), and predictive modeling to identify novel drugs for a specific disease.
-Inspired by a published paper [1] this project is a meticulous replication of the scientific process of drug discovery.
+In our Computational Drug Discovery project, we adopted a comprehensive approach that combined Exploratory Data Analysis (EDA), Machine Learning (ML), and predictive modeling to identify potential new drugs for a specific disease.
+This project was inspired by a published paper [1], and we meticulously replicated the scientific process of drug discovery outlined in the study.
-By leveraging data-driven insights, I delved into the intricacies of the disease, employing EDA to unravel patterns and correlations within relevant datasets.
-Subsequently, machine learning techniques were applied to construct predictive models, facilitating the identification of potential drug candidates.

-This project not only showcases my technical prowess in the realms of data analysis and machine learning but also underscores my commitment to contributing to the scientific community.
-The replication of established scientific methodologies underscores my dedication to precision and thoroughness in the pursuit of groundbreaking solutions to real-world challenges.
+We began by leveraging data-driven insights to understand the complexities of the disease.
+Through EDA, we explored and analyzed various datasets, identifying patterns and correlations that provided valuable information.
+This initial step allowed us to uncover critical insights into the disease, which informed our next phase.

+Next, we applied machine learning techniques to build predictive models.
+These models were crucial in identifying potential drug candidates by analyzing vast amounts of data and predicting which compounds might be effective against the disease.
+By doing so, we moved closer to discovering novel therapeutic solutions.

 [1] Sliwoski G, Kothiwale S, Meiler J, Lowe EW Jr. Computational methods in drug discovery.
 Pharmacol Rev. 2013 Dec 31;66(1):334-95. doi: 10.1124/pr.112.007336.
 PMID: 24381236; PMCID: PMC3880464.